-But things weren’t always to quiet in Saxis, as you can tell from this brief excerpt from that book:
+But things weren’t always so quiet in Saxis, as you can tell from this brief excerpt from Road Trips #1:

 The photo up top here comes from a later time.
 It shows Lilliston Linton’s store, which Mariner describes as “a favorite gathering spot for village menfolk.”
 The other photo here–the blurry one–shows what the main drag in Saxis looked like in the late 1940s.
 Here, again from Mariner’s book, is a description of how that downtown changed in the years after World War II: